-We have approximately \$175 million of available funds under the credit facility at December 31, 2017, based on the terms of the commitment.
+Availability - We have approximately \$255.5 million of available funds under the 2018 credit facility at December 31, 2018, based on the terms of the commitment.
 Available funds under the credit facility are based on a multiple of earnings before interest, taxes, depreciation and amortization as defined in the credit facility, and are reduced by letters of credit, performance guarantees, other indebtedness and outstanding borrowings under the credit facility.
 Under the credit facility, loans are charged an interest rate consisting of a base rate or Eurodollar rate plus an applicable margin, letters of credit are charged based on the same applicable margin, and a commitment fee is charged on the unused portion of the credit facility.

-Debt Covenant Compliance

-The credit facility is subject to certain financial covenants that may limit our ability to borrow up to the total commitment amount.
+Debt Covenant Compliance - The 2018 credit facility is subject to certain financial covenants that may limit our ability to borrow up to the total commitment amount.
 Covenants require us to meet certain requirements with respect to (i) a total leverage ratio and (ii) minimum fixed charge coverage ratio.
 We are in compliance with all covenants.

-The credit facility also places restrictions on our ability to create liens or other encumbrances, to make certain payments, investments, loans and guarantees and to sell or otherwise dispose of a substantial portion of assets, or to merge or consolidate with an unaffiliated entity.
-According to the terms of the credit facility, we are not permitted to declare or make any dividend payments, other than dividend payments made by one of our wholly-owned subsidiaries to us.
+Debt Covenant Restrictions - The credit facility also places restrictions on our ability to create liens or other encumbrances, to make certain payments, investments, loans and guarantees and to sell or otherwise dispose of a substantial portion of assets, or to merge or consolidate with an unaffiliated entity.

+The credit facility limits our ability to make dividend payments.
+Historically, we have not paid cash dividends on our common stock and do not anticipate paying cash dividends in the foreseeable future.
+Our Board of Directors has discretion over the payment and level of dividends on common stock, subject to the limitations of the credit facility and applicable law.
 The credit facility contains a provision that, in the event of a defined change in control, the credit facility may be terminated.

-Interest Expense

-For the years ended December 31, 2017, 2016 and 2015, we recognized interest expense as follows (in thousands):
+Interest Expense - For the years ended December 31, 2018, 2017 and 2016, we recognized interest expense as follows (in thousands):

-2017 2016 2015

-Credit facility (1) \$ 6,675 \$ 6,585 \$ 4,320

-2010 Notes (2) 4,559

-2006 Notes (3) - 8 23

-Balance at December 31 \$ 6,675 \$ 6,593 \$ 8,902
+2018 2017 2016 Credit facility (1) \$ 6,645 \$ 6,675 \$ 6,585 2006 Notes (2) 8 Balance at December 31 \$ 6,645 \$ 6,675 \$ 6,593